Jan9103/atrea/docs/slow_start.md

 ## Setting up `atrea-converter`

-You will be running `atrea-converter` once before running `atrea-webui` and it uses as much cpu as it can.
+You will be running `atrea-converter` once before running `atrea-webui` and it uses as much CPU as it can.
 So it makes sense to install and run it on your high-powered device.

 ### Native

-Atrea converter is a script and thus you will have to install the language it is written in: [nu](https://www.nushell.sh/book/installation.html)
+ATREA converter is a script and thus you will have to install the language it is written in: [nu](https://www.nushell.sh/book/installation.html)
 If you choose to compile `nu` yourself keep the `sqlite` feature enabled.

-If you use the same device as for `atrea-collector` you can use the same atrea download: `/where_ever/you/want/to/store/it/atrea/atrea-converter/convert.nu`.
+If you use the same device as for `atrea-collector` you can use the same ATREA download: `/where_ever/you/want/to/store/it/atrea/atrea-converter/convert.nu`.

 Otherwise: